Yehia-M/Bikeshare/README.md

 # Bikeshare
-**Project for Udacity Data Analysis Professional Nanodegree** Using data provided by Motivate to uncover bike share usage patterns.
+**Project for Udacity Data Analysis Professional Nanodegree**
+<br>Using data provided by Motivate to uncover bike share usage patterns.

 ### The Datasets